bitcraze/bitcraze-website/src/about/jobs.md

 ---

 ## Areas we work with

+We have tried to collect an overview of all the tasks we work with at Bitcraze in this section.
+As an employee you will probably work on several of these areas from time to time, we are a small company and we are all ready to help out where needed.

 #### Technical support
 Answer questions and help members of the community through emails, the forum,